seananderson/metafolio/inst/ms/ms.md

-Given a scenario where we don't know the distribution of population-level response diversity, portfolio optimization informs us about the risk buffering from maintaining multiple populations (Fig. 5).
+Given a scenario where we don't know the distribution of population-level response diversity, portfolio optimization informs us about the risk buffering from maintaining multiple populations (Fig.
+\ref{f:n-mv}).
 In short, investing in more populations buffers portfolio risk.

 ### Short-term environment

-Given short-term environmental noise, conserving more populations buffers portfolio risk while the random conservation of response diversity creates a spread of metapopulation risk for the same number of populations conserved (Fig. 5a).
+Given short-term environmental noise, conserving more populations buffers portfolio risk while the random conservation of response diversity creates a spread of metapopulation risk for the same number of populations conserved (Fig. \ref{f:n-mv}a).
 For example, a metapopulation with eight conserved populations is X times less risky than a metapopulation with only four.
-We can see this risk-buffering effect through example metapopulations in Fig. 5c and 5d.
+We can see this risk-buffering effect through example metapopulations in Fig. \ref{f:n-mv}c and
+\ref{f:n-mv}d.
 We note that the risk-return axes of portfolio optimization ignore the absolute-abundance dimension (Fig.
-5d).
+\ref{f:n-mv}d).
 As one would expect, conserving fewer populations also results in lower-abundance metapopulations.

 ### Long-term environment